Package Leaflet:Information for the Patient

 pioglitazone

 Actos contains pioglitazone.
-It is an antidiabetic medication used to treat type 2 (non-insulin-dependent) diabetes in adults, when metformin is not suitable or has not worked correctly.
-This type of diabetes typically occurs in adults.
+It is an antidiabetic medicine used to treat type 2 diabetes mellitus (non-insulin-dependent) in adults, when metformin is not suitable or has not worked well.
+This type of diabetes usually occurs in adults.

-Actos helps control blood sugar levels when you have type 2 diabetes.
+Actos helps to control blood sugar levels when you have type 2 diabetes.
 It allows your body to use insulin more effectively.
-Your doctor will monitor the effect of Actos on you between 3 and 6 months since starting treatment.
+Your doctor will check the effect that Actos is having on you between 3 and 6 months after you start treatment.

-Actos tablets can be used alone in patients who cannot take metformin and when diet and exercise have not been sufficient to control blood sugar levels or can be added to other treatments (such as metformin, sulfonylurea, or insulin) if they have not provided sufficient control of blood sugar levels.
+Actos tablets can be used alone in patients who cannot take metformin and when diet and exercise have not been enough to control blood sugar levels, or they can be added to other treatments (such as metformin, sulfonylurea, or insulin) if they have not provided sufficient control of blood sugar levels.

 Do not take Actos: